 “Buy a stock the way you would buy a house.
 Understand and like it such that you’d be content to own it in the absence of any market.”

-Buffett compares investing to a modified game of baseball.
+Warren Buffett quotes often compare investing to a modified game of baseball.
 The modification: There are no strikes for not swinging.
 You can wait for the perfect pitch to hit out of the park.

 “I call investing the greatest business in the world … because you never have to swing.
 You stand at the plate, the pitcher throws you General Motors at 47!
 U.S. Steel at 39! and nobody calls a strike on you.
 There’s no penalty except opportunity lost.
 All day you wait for the pitch you like; then when the fielders are asleep, you step up and hit it.”